Via Labicana Augustus: Iconography

 As Pontifex Maximus, Augustus bore religious iconography to describe himself as such.
-Scholars were able to decipher that he is being depicted as chief high priest due to the veil that drapes over his head.
-This religious symbol is known as capite velano (veiled head), it indicates priesthood, and was used during ritualistic sacrifices to the gods to show reverence.
+Augustus is shown wearing a toga with the sinus wrapped over his left arm, and a veil draping over his head.
+Scholars were able to decipher that he is being depicted as chief high priest due to the veil.
+This religious symbol is known as capite velato (veiled head), it indicates priesthood, and was used during ritualistic sacrifices to the gods to show reverence.
+The right arm was most likely holding a patera, which is a round shallow dish used to pour out libations to the gods.
+According to the Dictionary of Roman Coins, the patera functioned as a symbol used by Roman rulers and priests to signify religious credibility.